KaniBog/KaniBog-s-Portfolio/README.md

 > “Finance giant cuts 18% of its workforce.”
 > “Thousands laid off due to economic uncertainty.”

-But headlines hide deeper questions:
+But behind these headlines are even deeper questions:

 - **Which industries are actually collapsing the fastest?**
 - **Which countries are hurting the most?**